FoneBone94/Agent_R/README.md

 An action rythm game all about doging thoss pesky red things to a sweet soundtrack!

+Please report any issues in the issues tab on the github page.
+Please do not report issues that are already listed!
+It won't get done any faster.

-Please report any issues in the issues tab on the github page. check back frequentley for new updates, a new commit will be made to the "Agent-R.exe" when there is an update!
+check back frequentley for new updates, a new commit will be made to the "Agent-R.exe" when there is an update!
   The dowload will always be the dropbox link provided below.